xieqiaoyu/xin/ReadMe.md

 Xin is a framework focus on building configurable server service easily

-It use many other fantastic repo as low-level implementation ,thanks for their author's work!
+It relies on many other fantastic repo as low-level implementation ,thanks for their author's work!

 ## At a glance